 • AI-generated copy still has to earn its place.
 Thousands of words do not matter if the content is thin, inaccurate, generic, or not worth publishing under your brand.

-• Directory and citation listings can support local consistency by aligning NAP data, core services, and location signals.
+• Directory and citation listings can help keep NAP data, core services, and location signals consistent across the web.

 How Do SEO, AEO, GEO, Local SEO, & AIO Work Together?

-• SEO (search engine optimization) supports visibility for the services, products, industries, and topics that matter to your business.
+• SEO (search engine optimization) helps clarify which products, services, industries, and topics your business should show up for.

-• Local SEO connects your services to specific markets through regional examples, local proof, service-area content, and smarter local targeting.
+• Local SEO helps connect your business to the places you serve through regional examples, service-area pages, local proof, and smarter local targeting.

 Good SEO content should be clear for users, structured for search engines, useful for AI-driven summaries and citations, and connected to the larger goals of the website.